 In order to reduce the environmental impact of streaming, the streaming services themselves need to take the necessary steps to make their services more sustainable.
 However, you too can play a role in reducing the CO2 emissions resulting from online streaming.
 And in no way does this mean skipping out on the next season of The Walking Dead!

-- Reduce the video quality: 8K resolution is not a must – a majority of videos look just as great streamed at a reasonably lower resolution.
+- Reduce video quality: 8K resolution is not a must – a majority of videos look just as great streamed at a reasonably lower resolution.

-- Swap Screens: Watch on your phone instead of your computer!
+- Swap screens: Watch on your phone instead of your computer!
 These use far less energy.

 - Less is more: Nobody needs to listen to music whenever they’re on their way somewhere.
-“Unplug” and you’ll notice you take in your surroundings in a completely different light.
+Unplug and you’ll notice you take in your surroundings in a completely different light.
 For those long treks, bring a good book with you for the bus or train ride home.

 - No YouTube music: This online streaming video service is often used as an unofficial music streaming service – with a couple of notable downsides.
 There’ll always be a video playing in the background, so if you’re not watching this translated to a complete waste of data and energy.